 When Twitter introduced the concept of getting a message across in 140 (now 280) characters, many people became aware of just how important it is to be brief and make your point.
 No one wants to read through unnecessary fluff to find out what it is you do or sell.

 Your website must be easy to read, have short paragraphs, highlight important points and most importantly, grab the readers attention.

 Your opening title should avoid jargon, address your target audience, and deliver the solution and all its benefits.
 Think of this as your elevator speech where you have less than 10 seconds to share.

 If a person can’t determine what your business is about immediately from your website, then you’ll want to rethink your content, and simplify your core offering so visitors can quickly understand it.

-There’s nothing worse than going to a business’ website and not being able to find how to reach them or even how to purchase their product or service.
+There’s nothing worse than going to a business’ website and finding how to reach them or purchase their product or service.
 A good rule of thumb is to avoid making it difficult for your visitors to become customers.
-This starts with good site navigation and clear calls-to-action.
+This starts with good site navigation and a clear Call-To-Action (CTA).

 Try having a single call-to-action or CTA per page, and make it visually prominent using colors, buttons or icons.
 Make sure the CTA is be clear and compelling, and not misleading or vague.

 For example a CTA like, “Click Here”, tells the visitor nothing.
 Instead use action words that describe exactly what the visitor will experience.

 - Call now (Great for mobile users)